drammock/git-novice/_episodes/05-history.md

 {: .language-bash}

 ~~~
-diff --git a/mars.txt b/mars.txt
+diff --git a/README.md b/README.md
-index b36abfd..0848c8d 100644
+index 78fb607..7fa6160 100644
---- a/mars.txt
+--- a/README.md
-+++ b/mars.txt
++++ b/README.md
-@@ -1,3 +1,4 @@
+@@ -5,3 +5,4 @@
- Cold and dry, but everything is my favorite color
- The two moons may be a problem for Wolfman
- But the Mummy will appreciate the lack of humidity
-+An ill-considered change.
+ **Start Date:** 2020-01-28

+ This repository contains analyses of life expectancy vs GDP.
++I also explore the change in life expectancy with year.
 ~~~
 {: .output}